 Safeguarding confidential information or materials is the responsibility of all Grafton County Employees.
-In the nursing home, HIPAA breaches should be reported immediately to the Health Information Manager or his or her designee.
+In the Nursing Home, HIPAA breaches should be reported immediately to the Health Information Manager or his or her designee.

-1:5 STANDARDS OF CONDUCT
+1:5 STANDARDS OF CONDUCT AND WORKPLACE BULLYING

-All employees are expected to maintain the highest standards of conduct.
+All employees and elected officials are expected to maintain the highest standards of conduct.
 Proper respect toward the public, residents and their responsible party (family members/guardians), inmates, visitors, fellow employees, and supervisors must be maintained.
 All inappropriate and unprofessional conduct is prohibited.
 Some examples include, but not limited to, the following:

 - Unnecessary noise that is disturbing to residents;

 - Gossip;

-- Any use of profane language;
+- Use of profane or abusive language;

 - Any action that violates any of Grafton County's Policies contained in this Handbook, including but not limited to behavior which would be grounds for corrective action and/or discipline under Policy 2:12.

 - Workplace bullying (see below)